samrahimi/bct-imaging/README.md

-sudo apt install pkg-config              #the dependencies require it sudo apt-get install build-essential npm install --save                       #  may need sudo sudo PORT=80 nohup node app.js           #  unsafe! use a real web server.
+sudo apt install pkg-config              #the dependencies require it sudo apt-get install build-essential npm install --save                       #  may need sudo

+TESTING
+sudo PORT=80 nohup node app.js           #  unsafe! use a real web server.

+Production
+#pm2 keeps the app running after you logout and restarts it if it dies.
+#like a standard linux service but much more usable
+sudo npm install -g pm2
+sudo pm2 start "node app.js" image_service -f

 #IF NECESSARY
 sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev